manuelbcr/parallel_systems/assignment_04/readme.md

 - Add your best wall times for 10^8 samples for 1 and 8 threads in the comparison spreadsheet linked on Discord.

+First we ran the code without optimization.
+After seeing that our times weren't that fast, we decided to compile with `-O3` for optimization.

 ## Exercise 2

 ### Tasks